aws/aws-database-encryption-sdk-dynamodb/README.md

   ```

 ### AWS Integration
-You need an Amazon Web Services (AWS) account to use
-the DB-ESDK for DynamoDB.
+You need an Amazon Web Services (AWS) account to use the DB-ESDK for DynamoDB as it's specifically designed to work with Amazon DynamoDB.
+Optionally, you can use AWS Key Management Service (AWS KMS) as your main keyring provider.

 * **To create an AWS account**, go to
   [Sign In or Create an AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html)